What Equipment Do You Need to Start a Cleaning Business?

 In that case, use this list as a jumping-off point and include your own specialty equipment at the end.

-Essential Cleaning Business Supplies
+Essential Cleaning Business Equipment

 - Vacuum cleaner, with attachments for hardwood and carpet